arackaf/micro-graphql-react/readme.md

 }
 ```

 The interesting work is being done on line 2 above, in `onMutation`.
-Whenever a mutation comes back with `updateBook` results, we use `softReset` to update our current results, while clearing all cache results.
-This will also clear the current cache result, so if you page up, then come back down to where you were, a **new** network request will be run, and so your edited book will no longer be there, as you want.
+Whenever a mutation comes back with `updateBook` results, we use `softReset` to update our current results, while clearing our cache.
+This will also clear the current cache result, so if you page up, then come back down to where you were, a **new** network request will be run, and so your edited book will no longer be there, as expected.
+Note that in this example we're actually mutating our current result; this is fine, since our updated value will just replace our current `data` prop.

-This seems like quite a lot of boilerplate, but lets look at another example and see if any patterns emerge.
-Specifically, lets look at a (again contrived) component that lists out our books' subjects, with the option of editing them, and updating as we did above.
+This seems like a lot of boilerplate, but lets look at another example and see if any patterns emerge.
+Specifically, lets look at a (again contrived) component that lists our subjects (which can be applied to books), with the option of editing them, and updating things as we did above.

 ```javascript
 @query(SUBJECTS_QUERY, props => ({ page: props.page }), {